chef-boneyard/private-chef-administration/source/installation/ha.rst

 ---------------------------------------------------

-To configure DRBD on the non-bootstrap back-end server, you must first copy all the contents of /etc/opscode on the boostrap node to the non-bootstrap back-end.
+To configure DRBD on the non-bootstrap back-end server, you must first copy all the contents of /etc/opscode on the bootstrap node to the non-bootstrap back-end.
 On the non-bootstrap server:

 *Copy /etc/opscode from the bootstrap server*